zenml-io/zenml/examples/kserve_deployment/README.md

 # 🚀 KServe Deployment Example - Sickit-Learn and Pytorch Examples 🚀

-[KServe](https://kserve.github.io/website) is a Kubernetes-based Model inference platform built for highly scalable deployment use cases, it provides a standardized inference protocol across ML frameworks while supporting a serverless architecture with autoscaling including Scale to Zero on GPU.
+[KServe](https://kserve.github.io/website) is a Kubernetes-based model inference platform built for highly scalable deployment use cases.
+It provides a standardized inference protocol across ML frameworks while supporting a serverless architecture with autoscaling including Scale to Zero on GPUs.
-KServe Uses a simple and pluggable production serving for production ML serving that includes prediction, pre/post-processing, monitoring and explainability.
+KServe uses a simple and pluggable production serving architecture for production ML serving that includes prediction, pre-/post-processing, monitoring and explainability.

-Following the deployment story with ZenML that already covers a local deployment with [MLflow Deployment Example](../mlflow_deployment/) and a [Seldon Core Deployment Example](../seldon_deployment/) as the production-grade model deployer in Kubernetes environment.
-The next tool that gets added to our deployment integrations is [KServe]() which is a Kubernetes-based Model inference platform just like Seldon Core.
+We already have a deployment story with ZenML that already covers a local deployment with [MLflow Deployment Example](../mlflow_deployment/) and a [Seldon Core Deployment Example](../seldon_deployment/) as the production-grade model deployer in Kubernetes environment.
+The next tool that gets added to our deployment integrations is [KServe](https://github.com/kserve/kserve) which is a Kubernetes-based model inference platform just like Seldon Core.

-KServe has built-in servers that can be used to serve models with a variety of frameworks, such as TensorFlow, PyTorch, TensorRT, MXNet, etc. This example shows how we can use ZenML to write a pipeline that trains and deploys a digits model with a SKLearn MLServer and a TorchServe as Runtime Servers for both frameworks using the KServe integration.
+KServe has built-in servers that can be used to serve models with a variety of frameworks, such as TensorFlow, PyTorch, TensorRT, MXNet, etc. This example shows how we can use ZenML to write a pipeline that trains and deploys a digits model with a sklearn MLServer and a TorchServe as runtime Servers for both frameworks using the KServe integration.

 ## 🗺 Overview

 The example uses the digits dataset to train a classifier using both [scikit-learn](https://scikit-learn.org/stable/) and [PyTorch](https://pytorch.org/).
-Different hyperparameter values (e.g. the number of epochs and learning rate for the PyTorch model, solver and penalty for the Scikit-learn logical regression) can be supplied as command-line arguments to the `run.py` Python script.
+Different hyperparameter values (e.g. the number of epochs and learning rate for the PyTorch model, solver and penalty for the scikit-learn logistic regression) can be supplied as command-line arguments to the `run.py` Python script.

 The example contains three pipelines:
-    * `kserve_sklearn_pipeline`: trains a classifier using Scikit-learn and deploys it to KServe with SKLearn MLServer Runtime Server.
+    * `kserve_sklearn_pipeline`: trains a classifier using scikit-learn and deploys it to KServe with the sklearn MLServer Runtime Server.
     * `kserve_pytorch_pipeline`: trains a classifier using PyTorch and deploys it to KServe with TorchServe Runtime Server.
     * `inference_pipeline`: runs predictions on the served models.